 A short, academic book which surveys and discusses adaptive functions of visual culture, Art and Adaptation: A Primer from Notes was published under my wife’s imprint, Bibliotekos (2015).
 This small book, now out of print, has been substantially expanded and revised into Art and Adaptability: Consciousness and Cognitive Culture (Brill 2018) and argues for a co-evolution of theory of mind and material/art culture.
 The book covers relevant areas from great ape intelligence, hominin evolution, Stone Age tools, Paleolithic culture and art forms, to neurobiology.
 The argument is that it’s not so much art because of theory of mind but art as theory of mind.
 The tool does not think; the maker thinks before fashioning the tool, and then the observant group thinks as the tool is used.
 In other words, according to my argument, theory of mind itself could be the proximate mechanism for the ultimate function of culture.

-On a related note, I am the founding and current editor of the ASEBL Journal, whose objective is to publish online peer-reviewed papers on the convergence of ethics, evolution, and the arts.
+I am the founding and current editor of the ASEBL Journal, whose objective is to publish online peer-reviewed papers on the convergence of ethics/arts/evolution.
 I’m also the founder and senior developer of The Evolutionary Studies Collaborative at St. Francis College, Brooklyn, N.Y.

 [May 2016; Updated June 2018]